OlivierDuchateau/FreeBSD-xfce4.13/README.md

 #### Gobject Introspection support

-Some ports have GIR (Gobject Introspection) options, I still have to test these.
+~~Some ports have GIR (Gobject Introspection) options, I still have to test these.~~

+GIR options have been tested and ports compile fine with them now.

 ####  xfce4-mixer